• Skip to primary navigation

 Cthulhu’s Cantankerous Canteen is the latest in a series of gruesome eateries to have opened up since Jupiter entered Scorpio, the tectonic plates shifted and evil was unleashed from some unspeakable place.

-Cthulhu’s is right next to CenoBITES and across from Satan’s Snack Shack, you know the one beside Lemarchand's box of DELIghts but for us mere mortals it can be a bit tricky to find as it doesn’t exist in the same time and space continuum as our usual restaurant reviews so if you want to go, head towards Lux nightclub and follow the turnoff to Mordor, turn left at the fields of the Nephilim, past the entrance to the Upside Down and keep going till you come to the river Styx where you’ll meet Charon, the wee boat keeper dude.
-He’ll take you by boat, but you’ll want to get off just before Hades so make that clear otherwise you might not be coming back.
+Cthulhu’s is right next to CenoBITES and across from Satan’s Snack Shack, you know the one beside Lemarchand’s box of DELIghts but for us mere mortals it can be a bit tricky to find as it doesn’t exist in the same time and space continuum as our usual restaurant reviews so if you want to go, head towards Lux nightclub and follow the turnoff to Mordor, turn left at the fields of the Nephilim, past the entrance to the Upside Down and keep going till you come to the river Styx where you’ll meet Charon, the wee boat keeper dude.
+He’ll take you by boat, but you’ll want to get off at Hangman’s Halt, just before Hades so make that clear otherwise you might not be coming back!

 Halloween silly restaurant review